devdeliw/web/content/about.md

 research using JWST data analyzing the dynamics of stars and blackholes around the galactic center.

-Other than that, I like nature, calisthenics, watching 3b1b videos, ...
+Other than that, I like nature, calisthenics, watching 3b1b videos...

 * https://youtube.com/devdeliw
 * https://github.com/devdeliw